 How to Set Up Multi-Tenancy

-Multi-tenancy is set up jointly by the administrator at the customer site and the Technical Support team at the Tanzu Observability site:
+Multi-tenancy is set up jointly by the administrator at the customer site and our Technical Support team:

 - The administrator decides on the multi-tenancy mode (see below), that is, sandbox or strict multi-tenant mode.

-- The administrator requests a multi-tenant setup from Tanzu Observability, providing the following information:
+- The administrator requests a multi-tenant setup from our Technical Support team, providing the following information:

 - Names of the tenants to create (one tenant per team).